jqms/OnixClientLogger/README.md

 Logs Onix Client scripting logs to the VS console, use importLib("OnixClientVSLogger") in your code to import the library, and use vs.log() to log stuff.

 ## Requirements
--[Onix Client Premium Scripting](https://onixclient.com/patreon) is required to use the Onix Client Logger extension.
+- [Onix Client Premium Scripting](https://onixclient.com/patreon) is required to use the Onix Client Logger extension.
-OnixClientLogger library (will be automatically downloaded when you import the library)
+- OnixClientLogger library (will be automatically downloaded when you import the library)

 ## Usage